xeno00/gr-bbc/README.md

 ## Overview
 ##### Project Description
-This project implements Baird, Bahn, and Collins' **BBC codec** in GNURaduio See the [GRCon22 events page](https://events.gnuradio.org/event/18/contributions/278/) for background information and use-case explaination.
+This project implements Baird, Bahn, and Collins' **BBC codec** in GNURaduio See the [GRCon22 events page](https://events.gnuradio.org/event/18/contributions/278/) for background information and use-case explanation.
 If you want, watch out GRCon22 presentation, [here](https://youtu.be/I3QmZwdsavE&t=7h38m45s).